American Airlines stumbles on path to recovery

 By The Associated Press(equals)

-Benchmark oil dropped 26 cents to finish at $93.56 a barrel in New York.
-Brent crude, used to price international varieties of oil, fell $1.25 to end at $110.64 per barrel on the ICE Futures exchange in London.
+Benchmark oil gained 82 cents to close at $92.07 per barrel.
+Brent crude, which is used to price international varieties of oil, rose $1.50 to $114.68 on the ICE Futures exchange in London.

 Heating oil rose 4 cents to $3.26 per gallon.
 Wholesale gasoline fell less than a penny to $2.956 per gallon.
 The government said the nation's gasoline inventories fell by a half-million barrels and are near the low end of the average range.
 Natural gas added 13 cents to $3.60 per 1,000 cubic feet.